simula/damast/docs/cli.rst

 Command Line Interface
 ========================

-The command line interface offers a number of workflow simplification that are encapsulated in sub-commands:
+The command line interface offers a number of workflow simplifications that are encapsulated in sub-commands:

 **inspect**